JayNewstrom/ScreenSwitcher/README.md

 - ScreenAnimationConfiguration needs javadoc on viewToAnimate.getParent won't be null, so that you can do animations, etc.
 - Disable subsequent screen switches if one is already running
 - Screen could use a method createScreen, for being symmetric with destroyScreen
+- Capture bitmap of view before destroying the last one before finishing, and set that as the foreground

 License
 -------